 How VA Ratings Affect the Outcome of Your Disability Benefits Claim

 A veteran’s disability will be rated on a scale from zero to 100% in increments of 10%.
-This rating measures a veteran’s ability to work and earn wages, and can impact the amount of compensation they may be eligible to receive.
+This rating measures a veteran’s ability to work and earn wages and can impact the amount of compensation they may be eligible to receive.

 Veterans receive compensation based on their disability rating.
-Benefit rates are adjusted periodically to account for changes in cost of living and may also be adjusted in cases where veterans have V.A. recognized multiple disabilities (combined disability ratings).
+Benefit rates are adjusted periodically to account for changes in the cost of living.
+They may also be adjusted in cases where the U.S. Department of Veterans Affairs (VA) recognizes multiple disabilities (combined disability ratings).